Synopsis of the Unification

 The conceptual basis of the Unified Field Theory, as presented in these pages, can be briefly sketched as follows:

-Our Universe is asymmetric in that it consists only of matter, without an antimatter complement.
-This cosmic-scale asymmetry was created during the "Big Bang" by the action of the weak force, creating matter from perfectly symmetric light, thus bringing our manifest world into existence.
 "Noether's Theorem" states that in a continuous multi-component field such as the electromagnetic field (or the metric field of spacetime), where one finds a symmetry one finds an associated conservation law, and vice versa.
-The symmetries of light must be conserved no less than its energy.
-Consequent upon the creation of asymmetric matter from symmetric light during the "Big Bang", light's lost symmetries are conserved in matter by charge and spin; in spacetime, by inertial and gravitational forces.
-Light's raw energy is conserved as mass and momentum; light's "non-local" intrinsic motion or entropy drive (as "gauged" by "velocity c") is conserved in "local" matter as time and gravitation.
+In matter, light's symmetries are conserved by charge and spin; in spacetime, by inertial and gravitational forces.
+Light's raw energy is conserved as mass and momentum; light's intrinsic motion or spatial entropy drive is conserved as time and gravitation.

 Matter originates through the asymmetric interaction of very high energy light with the metric framework of spacetime (and with the combined action of the four forces of physics); bound electromagnetic energy is a mixture of free electromagnetic energy and dimensional structure.
 It is thought that the "Higgs" scalar boson is responsible for endowing the weak force IVBs (Intermediate Vector Bosons) with mass, and through the IVBs, also regulating the mass of elementary particles of matter (see below, and: "The Higgs Boson and the Weak Force IVBs: Material Effects").